-January 11, 2021, my husband and I traveled to Palo Alto, California's Stanford University Hospital for my brain surgery.
-One year later and I can honestly say, it's bitter-sweet, anniversary for me.
-I remember the daily unrelenting pain that forced me to my knees and the sweet fellowship with the Lord in those times.
+On January 11, 2021, my husband and I traveled to Palo Alto, California's Stanford University Hospital, for brain surgery.
+One year later, and I can honestly say, it's a bittersweet anniversary for me.
+I remember the almost constant, daily, unrelenting pain that forced me to my knees and the sweet fellowship with the Lord in those times.
 I don't wish for the pain back.
 I treasure the presence of the Lord in those times.

 The medical profession has named these diseases as the most painful affliction known to man.
 The pain is likened to being burned, stabbed and electrocuted all at the same time.
 Yes, it was that awful.
 Fully medicated with anti-seizures and I still experienced breakthrough pain up to 20 times a day.
 My entire world was turn-upside down, though I persisted in attempting to live my life.

 These diseases are progressive and only go into remission, with treatments like the brain surgery and gamma-knife radiation treatment, I had.
 There is also rhizotomy and medications that are ultimately refractory.
-I was on enough meds for 3 grown-large men and I still suffered immensely.
+I was on enough meds for 3 grown men and I still suffered immensely.
 These diseases are never cured and the cause is largely unknown, according to the medical profession.
 But NOT unknown to our God!

 According to God, he knows ever hair on my head, will never leave or forsake me, was crucified for me, can heal all my diseases, and with Him All Things Are Possible.
 Mark 10:27 So, I am pretty sure he has the final say.